SayaliBand/SDN_DDoS_Attacks/README.md

 5. Obtaining the results and analyzing Wireshark traces.

-6. To conclude, Suggested Controls for Enterprises and References for the project are given in "Suggested_Controls.pdf".
+6. To conclude, Suggested Controls for Enterprises to prevent the SDN networks from DDoS attacks.